 Certain things about Crystalis were amazing, when I originally played it.
 For those who actually sat through my yawn-fest Dragon Warrior review, you’ll understand that my youthful imagination allowed me to suffer some of the worst stories ever told.
 In the case of Crystalis, it was more along the lines of the best story ever not really told.
 That is to say, what little story that was actually present was pretty sweet and my imagination worked overtime to fill in all the wonderful blanks, but playing it more recently, I have to acknowledge that the plot revolved around “wander around randomly until you find the only place that isn’t blocked off”.

 The graphics of the game are pretty sweet.
 The opening and ending are as close to FMVs as the NES could make, and the in-game graphics are at least easy to recognize as their intended subjects.
-I guess, being a late NES game, it wasn’t all that amazingly uncommon, but it’s still pretty impressive and still looks pretty cool.
+I guess, being a late NES game, it wasn’t amazingly uncommon, but it’s still pretty impressive and looks pretty cool to this day.

 The music is hit or miss, however.
 Some good songs exist, but, especially early on in the game, a number of songs seem to be psycho-analytical experiments to measure human aural endurance when immersed in an otherwise entertaining experience.
 The total number of these experiments is relatively few, but their impact is felt throughout the game.